 Here's one of my attempts at a looser painting.

-I belong to several "wildlife in watercolor" painting groups on Facebook and they are good sources for learning and enjoying the results of how others interpret what they see.
+I belong to several "wildlife in watercolor" painting groups on social media and they are good sources for learning and enjoying the results of how others interpret what they see.
 I recommend joining a few of these.
 You can post your work and get feedback on it, and help other artists by providing feedback as well.